 Visiting Lochern safely

 Lochern National Park is part of the Cooper Creek catchment.
-To help you plan your visit to this remote area, go to the Parks of Central West Queensland web page.
+To help you plan your visit to this remote area, download the Central West Queensland National Parks visitor guide .

-Even small amounts of rain can make roads impassable so always be prepared and have at least a week’s worth of extra supplies in case of stranding.
+Even small amounts of rain can make roads impassable, always be prepared and have at least a week’s worth of extra supplies in case of stranding.
 Check Queensland Traffic or local council offices for current road conditions before your trip.

 Access roads are unsealed and a four-wheel-drive vehicle is recommended.